MacroGlobe/macroglobe.github.com/index.md

-# About
+# About Us
-Care for every person and every organization.
+Missions
-Safegard lives and properties.
+- Watch for lives and properties.
-Promote a healthy and sustainable growth.
+- Promote a healthy and sustainable growth.